-The members of the Board may have another job or hold other positions that would be compatible with their activities on the Board, including, but not limited to, holding managerial positions with other legal entities, employment in the public service or statutory service, positions with the Company and other legal entities (subject to restrictions laid down in Article 28 of the Articles of Association), as well as with legal entities in which the Company or the Parent Company is a participant, only after a prior notification to the Company and the Board.
+The members of the Board may have another job or hold other positions that would be compatible with their activities on the Board, including, but not limited to, holding managerial positions with other legal entities, positions with the Company and other legal entities, may perform other activities (individual, commercial, consultancy or activities of other nature) (subject to restrictions laid down in Article 28 of the Articles of Association), as well as with legal entities in which the Company or the Parent Company is a participant, only after a prior notification to the Company and the Board.
+The members of the Board must notify the Company and the Board prior to the conclusion of new employment agreements, the intended start of other activities (individual, commercial, consultancy or activities of other nature, except for activities beneficial to society for which a financial reward is not granted (volunteering, etc.)), on receipt of an offer to hold office on the management or supervisory bodies of other legal entities.